Mohammad Hasnain: Domestic career

 He made his first-class debut for Pakistan Television in the 2018–19 Quaid-e-Azam Trophy on 1 September 2018.
 He made his Twenty20 debut for the Quetta Gladiators in the 2019 Pakistan Super League (PSL) on 27 February 2019.
 He was eventually noted for his pace and accuracy, also bowling the fastest delivery of the tournament, at 151 km/h.
 He is the first quick bowler to come from Hyderabad in Pakistan.
 For his bowling figures of 3/30 off 4 overs, he was declared man-of-the match during the PSL final against Peshawar Zalmi, also the first local to get that award in a PSL final.

 In March 2019, he was named in Sindh's squad for the 2019 Pakistan Cup.
 In September 2019, he was named in Sindh's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In September 2019, while playing for the Trinbago Knight Riders in the Caribbean Premier League (CPL) he was clocked in at 155.1 km/h, making it the fastest ball ever bowled in the CPL.

 In January 2022, he made his debut for the Sydney Thunder in Australia's Big Bash League (BBL), taking 3 wickets for 0 runs in his first over.

-On 15 January 2022, his bowling action was reported in the match against Sydney Sixers.
+On 15 January 2022, his bowling action was reported in a match against the Sydney Sixers.
+After Moises Henriques questioned his action on field.
+He was then recalled to Pakistan where he underwent testing in Lahore and was found to have an illegal action, he was banned from bowling until it was rectified.
+He would later be cleared to return to play on 9 June 2022, after lowering his elbow flex from 17-24% to 12-13%.

 In June 2022, he was signed by Worcestershire to play in the County Championship in England.